sethupavan12/DyLoader-MatlabCpp/README.md

 ## We can further improve on this with writing more automated scripts as well

 ### Tool that extracts functions or variables from dynamic library at Run-time to compute MEX C++ functions dynamically using MATLAB Coder

+# Usage for custom scripts

+Make sure all you've got MinGW if you are windows
+1. Make sure you include "dylib.hpp" in your custom script where you have your functions that are going to be used
+2. Make sure there's DYLIB_API infront of function names.
+(The functions you want to use)
+3. Edit build.bat according to the name of your file (or we can restrict the user here)
+4. Remember the function name you'd like to use and enter when prompted for it at some point in RAT